elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-the-base-case-function-in-both-strong-and-normal-induction.md

 url: /learn/mathematics/questions/how-does-the-base-case-function-in-both-strong-and-normal-induction
 score: -1.0
 related_article1:
-    id: 170703
+    id: 170694
     title: >-
-        What are the steps involved in an inductive proof of the Fibonacci sequence?
+        Explain the role of the base case in proving properties of the Fibonacci sequence using normal induction.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-steps-involved-in-an-inductive-proof-of-the-fibonacci-sequence
+    url: /learn/mathematics/questions/explain-the-role-of-the-base-case-in-proving-properties-of-the-fibonacci-sequence-using-normal-induction
 related_article2:
-    id: 170703
+    id: 170694
     title: >-
-        What are the steps involved in an inductive proof of the Fibonacci sequence?
+        Explain the role of the base case in proving properties of the Fibonacci sequence using normal induction.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-steps-involved-in-an-inductive-proof-of-the-fibonacci-sequence
+    url: /learn/mathematics/questions/explain-the-role-of-the-base-case-in-proving-properties-of-the-fibonacci-sequence-using-normal-induction
 related_article3:
-    id: 170695
+    id: 170694
     title: >-
-        Why is establishing a base case crucial in induction proofs?
+        Explain the role of the base case in proving properties of the Fibonacci sequence using normal induction.
     subject: Mathematics
-    url: /learn/mathematics/questions/why-is-establishing-a-base-case-crucial-in-induction-proofs
-related_article4:
-    id: 170703
-    title: >-
-        What are the steps involved in an inductive proof of the Fibonacci sequence?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-steps-involved-in-an-inductive-proof-of-the-fibonacci-sequence
-related_article5:
-    id: 170706
-    title: >-
-        How can Big O Notation be applied to analyze algorithm complexity in inductive proofs?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-big-o-notation-be-applied-to-analyze-algorithm-complexity-in-inductive-proofs
+    url: /learn/mathematics/questions/explain-the-role-of-the-base-case-in-proving-properties-of-the-fibonacci-sequence-using-normal-induction
 ---

 &nbsp;